Code-Institute-Submissions/wrestle-match/README.md

 Wrestle Match is a memory game involving the classic card matching mechanic.
 To win a game of Wrestle Match, users are required to match pairs of cards with backs facing (to hide the image on the front face) until all cards on the game board have been revealed.
-This is a test of a user's short term memory, speed and accuracy as the clock is ticking and the more matching attempts or moves that are made, the lower star rating the user receives upon completion of their current game.
+This is a test of a user's short term memory, speed, and accuracy as the clock is ticking and the more matching attempts or moves that are made, the lower star rating the user receives upon completion of their current game.
-This game like any typical memory matching game, for it's simple gameplay mechanics, can be enjoyed in short bursts by just about anybody, unless you just don't like anything to do with the subject of wrestling then this might not be for you.
+This game like any typical memory matching game, for simplistic gameplay mechanics, can be enjoyed in short bursts by just about anybody, unless you just don't like anything to do with the subject of wrestling then this might not be for you.
 The real challenge is trying to get a 5-star rating whilst completing a game in the shortest possible time.
-And although this is a singleplayer game at it's core, users in the local vacinity to each other can take turns playing the game on a single device, trying to beat eachothers star ratings and completion times.
-This particular game will be quite unique, in that the images on the faces of cards can be a completely different set from one game to the next and this adds much more colour and variety to the game board aswell as extra replayability as the user doesn't have to see the same small set of imagery each game they play.
+And although this is a singleplayer game at the core, users in the local vicinity to each other's can take turns playing the game on a single device, trying to beat each other's star ratings and completion times.
+This particular game will be unique, in that the images on the faces of cards can be a completely different set from one game to the next and this adds much more colour and variety to the game board as well as extra replayability as the user doesn't have to see the same small set of imagery each game they play.

 To play WRESTLE MATCH!, click [>>HERE<<](https://gazroh87.github.io/wrestle-match/)